 Previously, breast reconstruction did not take into account the nipple and areola, which were always removed because of concern of remaining breast cancer cells in those areas.
 Now, in select patients, the remaining area is carefully examined for any sign of cancer in the remaining tissue and can be kept as part of the reconstruction.

-Prophylactic nipple-sparing mastectomy reconstruction is also viable following a mastectomy that is performed for preventive reasons (e.g. a positive BRCA gene, or removal of a normal breast in a patient who has had, or is having, breast cancer surgery in the other breast).
+Prophylactic nipple-sparing mastectomy reconstruction is also viable following a mastectomy that is performed for preventive reasons (e.g., a positive BRCA gene, or removal of a normal breast in a patient who has had or is having, breast cancer surgery in the other breast).

-Breast reconstruction surgery is not only a medical procedure, but a highly emotional event as well.
+Breast reconstruction surgery is not only a medical procedure but a highly emotional event as well.
 Surgeons at The Institute for Advanced Reconstruction and The Plastic Surgery Center take pride in both their medical expertise and their understanding of this sensitive procedure.
-According to Dr. Tushar Patel, one of the surgeons in the practice, “One thing often not sufficiently taken into account is the psychological well-being of the patient.
+According to Dr. Tushar Patel, one of the surgeons in practice, “One thing often not sufficiently taken into account is the psychological well-being of the patient.
 She’s been diagnosed with cancer; she has multiple different doctors to see, and she may not be ready to discuss and ultimately undergo some of the more involved types of breast reconstructions.
-I take all this into account, and then offer the patient the most reasonable reconstructive option for her.”
+I take all this into account and then offer the patient the most reasonable reconstructive option for her.”

 Read the rest of Dr. Patel’s informative and insightful interview on breast reconstruction.

-The highly-qualified Double Board Certified reconstructive plastic surgeons at The Institute for Advanced Reconstruction provides consultations to advise patients of their best treatment options.
+The highly-qualified Double Board Certified reconstructive plastic surgeons at The Institute for Advanced Reconstruction provide consultations to advise patients of their best treatment options.
 After meeting with one of our physicians, an individualized treatment plan will be designed to meet your goals.